 Silverwell is a scattered village in the Parish of St Agnes.
-The first Wesleyan chapel was built in 1824.
-This profile has been compiled by Clive Benney & Tony Mansell.
+This profile of Silverwell Wesleyan Chapel has been compiled by Clive Benney & Tony Mansell.

 1813: Sunday school established.
 (Royal Cornwall Gazette – Thursday 27 December 1900)